Logg-y/magicgen/docs.md

 -- increases effective research level by 1
 #power 1
--- reduces one of the fatigue scaling parameters
-#scalefatigueexponent -0.5
 -- multiplies the whole spell's fatigue, at the end, by 0.3
 #mult fatiguecost 0.3
 -- causes path levels to progress at a lesser rate